Gini Steinke – Founder & Executive Director

 In honor and memory of my mom, who was diagnosed with Ovarian Cancer at the age of 49, I am proud to be involved and spread the cause of the Ovarian Cancer Connection.
 My family participated in the first ovarian cancer walk at Oak Openings Metropark right alongside my mom – the beginning of truly making a difference.
 It was important to my mom that women listen to their bodies and be familiar enough with symptoms to know when something needs to be investigated.

 Spreading awareness by “teeing off for teal” is something close to my heart as my mom loved to golf.
-The outing is in it’s 8th year and I continue to be involved in this special event.
+The outing is held in June every year.
 Ovarian cancer has touched so many of my friends and family and I continue to fight for all of them in the hope that a diagnostic test and ultimately a cure can be discovered.

 Joan Drzewiecki- Survivor and Community Coordinator